pascme05/PyPowerSim/README.md

     - Optimal subcyle modulation for 3-phase converters
     - General housekeeping including function description for each file and update to Python 3.11
     - Including an extensive tutorial as PowerPoint
+7) v.1.1: (15.02.2026) Second complete version of PyPowerSim
+    - Adding a DAB architecture (steady-state and sweep)
+    - General housekeeping including function description for each file and update to Python 3.11

 # References
 [1] Holmes, D. Grahame, and Thomas A. Lipo.
 Pulse width modulation for power converters: principles and practice.